mgrouchy/django-stronghold/README.md

 Static files and media files from the development server.
 It does not replace any settings you may have in `STRONGHOLD_PUBLIC_URLS`.

+#### Note

+You must change settings.MEDIA_URL to something other than its default value otherwise the middleware is not going to work.
+This is because one of the STRONGHOLD_PUBLIC_URLS will end up being '^.+$' which causes unexpected behavior.

 ###STRONGHOLD_NAMED_URLS
 You can add a tuple of url names in your settings file with the `STRONGHOLD_NAMED_URLS` setting.
 Names in this setting will be reversed using